Copyright © Paraclete Energy. All rights reserved.

 Paraclete's customers get an immediate boost in performance of its batteries, a reduction in manufacturing and materials cost and energy and a cleaner environmental solution.
 As Cathode technology is improved, Paraclete Energy's formulations can be optimized for each customers specific operating environment.

-Paraclete Energy, Inc., (PE) has developed a proprietary method to produce high capacity nano-Silicon Lithium (n-Si /Li) batteries operating consistently over 2,700 mAh/g compared to today’s best-in-class 370 mAh/g carbon based batteries.
+Paraclete Energy, Inc., (PE) has developed a proprietary method to produce high capacity nano-Silicon Lithium anodes operating consistently over 2,700 mAh/g and full cell batteries at 800 -1200 mAh/g compared to today’s best-in-class 370 mAh/g carbon based batteries.
+PE's product overcomes shortcomings of using Silicon in batteries.

 Paraclete Energy's methods are non-exotic, ecologically safe and low energy (no pyrolysis is required), all contributing to economic viability and scalability.
 PE’s low cost production, room temperature methods and composition of matter are part of PE’s Intellectual Property (IP) portfolio for North America, Europe and Asia.